jeanp251/Poke-Stats/README.md

 # Poke-Stats

+Simple Project made for an introductory Python course.

-Simple Project that plots the stats of a given pokemon
+Reads a csv dataframe, turns it into a list of dictionaries and plots the stats of a given Pokemon.